 Hume's Board members provide skills and expertise in property development, financial management, human resources, community services, urban planning, law and housing, and asset management.

-Hume’s Patron, Pat Martin OAM, and a team of specialists that provide advice and sector expertise, support and guide the Board.
+Hume’s Patron Robert Vine and a team of specialists provide advice and sector expertise as well as support and guide the Board.

 Hume has a corporate governance framework that provides effective, sustainable, accountable operations and continuous improvement by: